 Authors Rachael and John Derrick have been writing together since 2006.
 Under the name John Clifford, John wrote and directed a one-act play, The Dream in Question, as well as several short plays for sci-fi conventions.
 Rachael worked in actual group homes, journalism and then international education before becoming a child and family therapist.
-They live with their daughter and two cats in Indianapolis.
+They live with their son and two cats in Indianapolis.
 Their first original superhero novel, Bounceback, about an adult woman who turns into a teenager with superpowers, is available now on Amazon.

 Shazam! is a fun superhero comedy that doesn’t entirely know how to express its deeper ideas about how a kid turns into a good person.
 (Spoilers!
 It’s not magic.)
 Like its hero, the film stumbles on the way, but eventually learns to fly.

 We open on a young boy named Thaddeus Sivana circa 1974, who is magically whisked away from a car trip with his horrible father and brother in order to be randomly tested by an old wizard played by Djimon Hounsou.
 Young Thaddeus is offered great power with zero instructions, then told he will “never be worthy” because he was tempted by an alternative he had no reasonable way of knowing was evil.
 With no explanation of what he just experienced or how to learn from his mistake — or even what his mistake was — Thaddeus is dropped back in the car and immediately blamed for the accident that follows.
 This is the villain’s origin story, but rather than inspiring apprehension for his future evil deeds, this scene mostly engenders pity.